leeMeredith/dialogger/README.md

 ------------
 To use dialogger, first you need to download and install [OpenFrameworks](https://github.com/openframeworks/openFrameworks).
 You can make a copy of /examples/addons/allAddonsExample/ folder then add the “src“ and “data” folder from the dialogger zip for fast FUN.
 Place your six images for the lip-synching in the directory bin/data/record/dialog/images/(yourMouth).
-Place your Audio here bin/data/record/dialog/audio/(yourAudio).
+Place your audio here bin/data/record/dialog/audio/(yourAudio).

 Example
 -------